The maximum time for all students to complete a JD degree is six years.

 The upper division writing ("written work") requirement may be satisfied in any of the following ways:

-- Completion of a substantial, in-depth research paper of no fewer than 20 pages in length in a course of limited enrollment centered on the preparation of such in-depth research paper.
+- Successful completion of a graded writing course after the first year.
+See Academic Rule I.H.1 for what constitutes a graded writing course.
 Courses that will fulfill this requirement are designated with "Requirement(s): Writing" in the course description or with "Writing-CORE W" under "Attributes" in the class schedule.

 - Be aware that successful completion of a writing course is not determined by the student’s grade in the course, but is separately indicated by the professor in the manner specified by the Law School’s administration.
 If you have any questions about the writing requirement, please consult the Office for Law Student Affairs.